-Protests against Government Visa overhaul
+Protests Against Government Visa overhaul

 Source: SBS

 Protesters have taken to the streets against the Federal Government's overhaul of migrant settlement and work visa requirements.
-They say the Australian Citizenship Amendment Bill before parliament is discriminatory and will stop many permanent residents from ever becoming citizens of the country.
-Package by Gareth Boreham
+Image: The Australian flag (AAP)

 Source: SBS